-In the pioneering work of \citep{HolographicTurbulence2014}, it was realized that two-dimensional turbulent flows can emerge directly from the nonlinear dynamics of turbulent black holes, which agrees well with the fluid/gravity derivative expansion.
-It also showed that an \emph{inverse energy cascade} existed, in which the energy of the turbulent flow is transferred from short to long wavelengths, with an energy spectrum scaling as $k^{-5/3}$, captured by the well-known theory of Kolmogorov \citep{LocalStructureTurbulence1941,DissipationEnergyLocally1941}.
-Based on the universal Kolmogorov scaling, a geometric fractal structure with dimension $D=d+1/3$ is proposed for the horizon of $d$-dimensional turbulent black holes in a steady state.
+In the pioneering work of \citep{HolographicTurbulence2014}, it was realized that two-dimensional turbulent flows can emerge directly from the nonlinear dynamics of turbulent black holes.
+They showed that an \emph{inverse energy cascade} exists, where the energy of the turbulent flow is transferred from short to long wavelengths.
+They claimed that the energy spectrum of their turbulence scaled as $k^{-5/3}$, captured by the well-known theory of Kolmogorov \citep{LocalStructureTurbulence1941,DissipationEnergyLocally1941}.
+Based on this Kolmogorov's scaling, a geometric fractal structure with dimension $D=d+1/3$ was proposed for the horizon of $d$-dimensional turbulent black holes in a steady state.

-However, this fractal dimension exceeds the topological dimension of the black horizon and may not be valid \citep{FractalDimensionTurbulent2017}.
-Furthermore, Kolmogorov's theory derived from dimensional analysis is restricted in the incompressible and non-relativistic steady state fluid, while the flow considered in \citep{HolographicTurbulence2014} is compressible and starts in a relativistic regime.
-Also, in the absence of an external driving force, the flow freely decays and consequently results in a relatively short inertial range and transient energy spectrum, as we will demonstrate.
-This limited inertial range covers few scales and possibly insufficient to make a reliable measurement of the fractal dimension.
-Therefore, one may naturally wonder whether a better estimation of the fractal dimension of turbulent black holes is possible, as well as whether the turbulent behaviors would be different in a steady state.
+However, both their obtained scaling law and the proposed fractal dimension are not fully justified.
+First, Kolmogorov's theory derived from dimensional analysis is restricted to incompressible and non-relativistic steady-state fluids, while the flow considered in \citep{HolographicTurbulence2014} should be compressible and starts in a relativistic regime.
+Also, in the absence of an external driving force, their turbulent flow freely decays, leading to a short inertial range and transient energy spectrum, as we will demonstrate.
+This limited inertial range covers few scales and is possibly insufficient to make a reliable measurement of the fractal dimension.
+Second, their fractal dimension exceeds the topological dimension of the black horizon and may not be valid \citep{FractalDimensionTurbulent2017}.
+Therefore, one may naturally wonder whether a better estimate of the fractal dimension is possible, and whether the turbulent scaling behavior would exist or differ in a steady state.

-Few studies have addressed the steady state holographic turbulence, especially by investigating fully nonlinear dynamics of black holes.
-In \citep{FractalDimensionTurbulent2017}, by driving the boundary conformal fluid and constructing the bulk metric up to the ideal fluid order, the fractal dimensions $D=2.645$ and $D=2.584$ were obtained, which correspond to Kolmogorov's $k^{-5/3}$ scaling and an additional deeper $k^{-2}$ scaling, respectively.
-In the large $D$ limit, \citep{DrivenBlackHoles2019} demonstrated that the driven turbulent flow exhibited great consistence with Kolmogorov's theory.
-More recent works \citep{StochasticGravityTurbulence2021,HolographicTurbulenceRandom2024a} fluctuated the boundary geometry and produced non-relativistic compressible turbulent flows with a scaling of $k^{-1.89}$ lying between of $k^{-5/3}$ and $k^{-2}$.
-Nevertheless, the fractal dimension estimation through full nonlinear black hole dynamics is currently missing.